2021 Best Fine & Studio Arts Colleges for Non-Traditional Students in Virginia

 Test it out when you get a chance!
 You may also want to bookmark the link and share it with others who are trying to make the college decision.

 James Madison University comes in at #2 in this year's ranking.
-JMU is a very large public school located in the city of Harrisonburg.
+JMU is a fairly large public school located in the small city of Harrisonburg.
 JMU also made our Best Colleges for Fine & Studio Arts in Virginia list, coming in at #2.

 Radford University landed the #4 spot in our 2021 best fine & studio arts schools for non-traditional students.
 Radford is a medium-sized public school located in the small suburb of Radford.
 Radford not only placed well in our non-traditional rankings.
 It is also #5 on our Best Colleges for Fine & Studio Arts in Virginia list.

 The school has a low student loan default rate of 1.8%.
-Approximately 4,017 students take at least one class online at Radford.
-About 2,252 of the students at Radford are attending part time.
+There are approximately 4,017 students at Radford that take at least one class online.
+2,252 students are part time.

 University of Mary Washington earned the #7 spot in our 2021 rankings.
-Located in the midsize suburb of Fredericksburg, UMW is a public school with a small student population.
+Located in the medium-sized suburb of Fredericksburg, UMW is a public college with a small student population.
 UMW also made our Best Colleges for Fine & Studio Arts in Virginia list, coming in at #7.

 Non-Traditional Student Rankings in Majors Related to Fine Arts